Today I’m going to show you how to make fake snow for sensory play. You only need two ingredients for this project: cornstarch and hair conditioner!

 You can read about more of the benefits here.
 One of the best benefits to me as a parent is that my children are engaged in play for longer stretches of time and I love seeing their creativity and imagination come alive!

-Ingredients for Fake Snow
+Ingredients for Artificial Snow for Sensory Play

 The items you will need for this Winter Sensory Bin are:

 – 2 Cups of Cornstarch

 – 1/2 cup White Conditioner (I used the Suave Coconut Hair Conditioner)